gokulmInfy/m2x-launchpad-energia/README.md

    * `jsonlite/amalgamated/jsonlite`: the flattened jsonlite source

    The last one here should be the one to use, the first 2 won't work!
-3. Use the instructions outlined in Step 2 above to import the `M2XStreamClient` library in the current folder.
+3. Use the instructions outlined in Step 2 above to copy the `M2XStreamClient` folder to correct location.
 4. Now you can find M2X examples under `File->Examples->M2XStreamClient`
 5. Enjoy coding!